Taliik/crate-spark-pipeline/README.md

 ### Preparing Data

-Almost no dataset is already in a usable format for a custom situation.
+In the beginning almost no dataset is in a usable format for a custom situation.
 These datasets need some preparations beforehand.

-When it comes to preparations, it is essential to know the type of machine learning problem.
+When it comes to preparations, it is essential to identify the type of machine learning problem.
 There are mainly two groups of machine learning methods:
-For [supervised machine learning](https://en.wikipedia.org/wiki/Supervised_learning) the algorithm needs to know the correct answer of a given input.
-[Unsupervised machine learning](https://en.wikipedia.org/wiki/Unsupervised_learning) does not need to have the correct answer.
+Supervised and unsupervised machine learning.
+[Supervised ML](https://en.wikipedia.org/wiki/Supervised_learning) needs to know the correct answer of a given input, while [unsupervised ML](https://en.wikipedia.org/wiki/Unsupervised_learning) does not need to have the correct answer.

 Preparations depend on the state of the dataset:

-* Does the dataset contain the all the essential features or is some information missing?
+* Does the dataset contain all the essential features or is some information missing?
 * Is the data consistent or are there lots of errors and invalid data?

 ---